alexchamberlain/allocated-rs/DOCS.md

 more ergonomic to write, easier to make them correctly manage memory and more consistent between different implementations.

+This crate is `no_std` compatible by default, making it suitable for embedded systems, kernels, and other environments without the standard library.
+Enable the `std` feature to use `TrackingAllocator` with backtrace support.

 # Design

 The basic idea of this crate is to separate data structures into